bitsalv/OOPcodes/README.md

-# codicePO
+# OOPcodes
-Codice personale dei laboratori, esercizi e appunti del corso di Programmazione ad Oggetti del Politecnico di Torino
+Personal code of the laboratories, exercises and notes of the Object-oriented Programming course of the Politecnico di Torino